manodeep/Corrfunc/README.rst

 in file `mocks.options <mocks.options>`__.

-**Note** All options can be specified at runtime if you use the python interface or the static libraries.
+**Note** All options can be specified at runtime if you use the Python interface or the static libraries.
 Each one of the following ``Makefile`` option has a corresponding entry for the runtime libraries.